Curriculum in Toxicology

 Philip C. Smith, Toxicokinetics and Xenobiotic Metabolism, Peptide Analysis and Disposition

-Michelle L. Hernandez, Severe Asthma, Development of Novel Therapies Against Neutrophilic Airway Inflammation
+Michelle L. Hernandez, Severe Asthma, Development of Novel Therapies against Neutrophilic Airway Inflammation

-Affiliated Members from Other Research Institutions
+Faculty Affiliates from Other Research Institutions

 Hamner Institutes for Health Sciences